 The new smartphones feature a new design with an on-screen home button, an infinity display, a rear fingerprint sensor, an expandable storage, USB-C port, a new Bixby voice assistant, and some nice accessories to play with.
 This is also a powerhouse with Android 7.0 Nougat, 4GB of RAM and 64GB/128GB of storage.
 We all expect the S8 would be a great phone as Samsung needs to recover from the Note 7 disaster.

-The Galaxy S8 and S8 Plus are available in 5 colors and the retail prices are $750 and $850 respectively.
+The Galaxy S8 and S8 Plus are available in 5 colors and the retail prices were $750 and $850 respectively but you can find them for much lower prices on Amazon.

 The Mi 6 has a sleek design with metal frame and a glass back panel.
 It is available in 4 color variants, which are black, blue, white, and ceramic.
 The ceramic version with 18-karat gold camera rims is the most premium one, and it will cost extra $90.